jackcrane/toa-docs/contributing.md

 (You will also need to install Gem if it is not already installed by Ruby.)

 #### Jekyll
-[Jekyll](https://jekyllrb.com/docs/) is a powerful static site generator that parses markdown into HTML that can be hosted on a static platform (like our provider, GitHub pagse).
+[Jekyll](https://jekyllrb.com/docs/) is a powerful static site generator that parses markdown into HTML that can be hosted on a static platform (like our provider, GitHub pages).

 ```bash
 gem install jekyll bundler